 40 Worst Breakfasts to Eat After 40

-To make sure you’re setting yourself up for success first-thing in the morning, add these meals to your avoid-at-all-costs list.
-Once you rid all the sugar, cholesterol, and refined foods out of your life, you’ll be feeling like you’re half your age.
+To make sure you're setting yourself up for success first thing in the morning, add these worst breakfast meals to your avoid-at-all-costs list.
+Once you rid all the sugar, cholesterol, and refined foods out of your life, you'll be feeling like you're half your age.
+And if you're really trying to make the best choices to start your day, be sure to check out this What Happens to Your Body When You Drink a Smoothie Every Day.

 If you make granola yourself, you're in charge of the ingredients and can make sure you're getting something that's not just junk food in disguise.
 Grabbing something on store shelves, on the other hand, can have an entire day's worth of sugar in a single serving, so don't depend on it as a healthy morning staple.